Last Updated on May 8, 2022 by Shaun Snapp

 On the other hand, trader Joe’s, by designing a simpler model, finds itself in a positive feedback loop.
 It can keep its prices low (for a better product even) because its supply chain efficiency is higher than the industry average.

 Trader Joe’s can offer a freshness level in its food that the significant supermarkets simply can’t.

 Comparing Different Methods

 A study by the Decision Sciences Institute examined the following standard lumpy demand forecasting methods.

 SBA (Syntetos and Boylan) Method

 This research found the SBA method to be superior to the other three methods.
-In the book Complex System Maintenance by Murthy and Kobbacy, also found that the SBA method was superior to the SMA, SES, Croston’s method.
+The book Complex System Maintenance by Murthy and Kobbacy also found that the SBA method was superior to the SMA, SES, Croston’s method.
 The SBA is a bias-corrected adaptation of Croston’s estimator.
 These were used to predict 3000 service parts from the automotive industry.
 Other publications question whether SBA is all that superior to Croston’s.
 One such article is “On the Bias of Croston’s Forecasting Method” by Ruud Teunter and Babangida Sani.
 They propose that the negative bias of SBA is greater than the positive bias of Croston’s.

 - Lumpy demand is a function of stocking decisions that are primarily controlled by the sales strategy.

 - Lumpy demand is the most difficult to forecast and translates into a high stock level per the mean demand.